 UAT test planning should always begin by gathering the information required to create a comprehensive test, one that stands the best chance of successfully testing for the requested changes.
-In order to gather this kind of information, enterprises need:
+Here is a list of information items that must be included:

-- The list of business processes they must test
+- The list of business processes that should be tested

 - Intended test results

 - The sequence of actions or test steps that must be followed at a high level

 Generally, the entire process requires a large degree of collaboration between the integration manager, the different functional leads, and the relevant business process owners.